LL.M. in Corporate Compliance

-All LL.M. students are required to complete the following course in their first semester of graduate study:
+All LL.M. students are required to complete the following course:

 All LL.M. students who do not hold a J.D. from a U.S. law school are additionally required to take the following courses:

 - Introduction to the U.S. Legal System and Process (required in first semester of study)**

 - Legal Writing and Research for LLM Students (required in first semester of study)**

 - At least 6 credits of Content Outline courses***

 Students are required to take Introduction to the U.S. Legal System and Process and Legal Writing and Research for LLM Students during their first semester of study in the LLM program.

 Note: If a course fulfills both a Specialization Distribution Course requirement and a Content Outline requirement, the course may count toward both requirements.
 For example, Corporations (4 credits) counts towards the Specialization Distribution Course requirement and also counts toward the Content Outline requirement.